ConcurDataScience/ConcurMLWorkshop/README.md

 #### Python environment
 - Make sure your local python environment is 3.8
+  If you are unable to install Anaconda due to licensing issue, please follow the instructions below to set up your python environment:
+  - For linux, install using apt-get install python3: https://phoenixnap.com/kb/how-to-install-python-3-ubuntu
+  - Fpr mac, install using brew. https://docs.python-guide.org/starting/install3/osx/
+  - For windows, install the binary from https://www.python.org/downloads/ and add that into PATH
+  - After installing Python, use venv to create an empty python environemnt:
+    `pip install virtualenv
+     python3 -m venv env
+     source env/bin/activate`
 - Your preferred Python IDE, such as VSCode, PyCharm etc

 #### Install Docker